 - Ensure you have the necessary computer hardware, software and Internet components.

 - Read the Administrative Procedures for Filing, Signing and Verifying Pleadings and Papers by Electronic Means.
 Creditor filers must also review and agree to adhere to the Creditor User Agreement.

-- Determine the levels of electronic filing access you need to meet your e-filing needs.
+- Determine the level of electronic filing access you need to meet your e-filing needs.

 - ATTORNEYS NOT ALREADY E-FILING IN OTHER BANKRUPTCY COURTS MUST TAKE AN ONLINE CLASS.

 - ATTORNEYS ALREADY E-FILING IN OTHER BANKRUPTCY COURTS, MUST SUCCESSFULLY COMPLETE AN EXERCISE.

 - Click on the Electronic Registration link below: